Search Console - Use Case - How To Automatically Replace the Search Term a User Used With Another One

 - banister crumblebench → Will not be replaced

 In the same way you can create any number of rules.
 To add a new rule just click the button Add Replace Term.
-Let's look at the example of how can look like the list with a few created rules:
+Let's look at the example of how the list with a few created rules can look like:

 Now let's see how it works on the Front-end.